 • 2 and 1/4 tsp. chili powder • 1 and 1/2 tsp. smoked paprika • 3/4 tsp. ground chipotle • 3/4 tsp. salt • Zest from 3/4 of 1 lime |

-To Add Directly to the Food You’re Cooking: Add chili powder as the main seasoning ingredient.
-Then add half as much smoked paprika, then half as much of that of ground chipotle and of salt.
-Then add a bit of lime zest or of ground coriander.
+To Add Directly to the Food You’re Cooking: Add equal amounts of chili powder and lime zest.
+Then add half that amount of smoked paprika, then half as much of that of ground chipotle and of salt.

 My favorite way to enjoy this spicy, citrusy seasoning is to sprinkle it on slices of mango and pineapple.
-It’s amazing on the rim of cocktails and mixed drinks, like a Bloody Mary or mango margarita.
-It’s also great on popcorn, and of course, as a seasoning for steak, chicken, and shrimp.
-Tajin can also be used on all sorts of vegetables, try it on grilled corn!
+It’s amazing on the rim of cocktails and mixed drinks, like a Spicy Bloody Mary or mango margarita.
+It’s also great on popcorn, and of course, as a seasoning for steak, shrimp, and chicken.

 Fits into a standard (4-oz.) spice jar as written, recipe can be easily doubled or tripled.